-1. Fish Passage Information.
 The locations of fish passage facilities at Little Goose Lock and Dam are shown in Figure LGS-1.
 Dates of project operations for fish purposes and special operations are listed in Table LGS-1.

-- 1.1.1.
-Facilities Description.
 The Little Goose juvenile facilities consist of a bypass system and juvenile transportation facilities.
 The bypass system contains extended length submersible bar screens with flow vanes, vertical barrier screens, thirty five 12" and one 14" gatewell orifices, a bypass channel running the length of the powerhouse, a metal flume mounted on the face of the dam and the upper end of the fish ladder, a dewatering structure to eliminate excess water, two emergency bypass systems, and a corrugated metal flume to transport the fish to either the transportation facilities or to the river.
-The transportation facilities include a separator structure, raceways for holding fish, a distribution system for distributing the fish among the raceways, a sampling and marking building, truck and barge loading facilities, and PIT tag detection and deflection systems. - 1.1.2.
-Juvenile Migration Timing.
+The transportation facilities include a separator structure, raceways for holding fish, a distribution system for distributing the fish among the raceways, a sampling and marking building, truck and barge loading facilities, and PIT tag detection and deflection systems.

 Juvenile migration timing at Little Goose Dam is indicated in Table LGS-2.
 The dates in the table are based on juvenile fish collection numbers and do not reflect FGE or spill passage.
+Salmon, steelhead, bull trout, lamprey, and other species are routinely counted.
 Maintenance of juvenile fish passage facilities that may impact juvenile fish passage or facility operations should be conducted during the winter maintenance season.

-1.2.1.
-Facilities Description.
 The adult fish passage facilities at Little Goose are comprised of one fish ladder on the south shore, two south shore entrances, a powerhouse collection system, north shore entrances with a transportation channel underneath the spillway to the powerhouse collection system, and auxiliary water supply system.
-The powerhouse collection system is comprised of two downstream entrances and one side entrance into the spillway basin on the north end of the powerhouse, and a common transportation channel.
-The two downstream entrances at the north end of the collection system and none of the floating orifices will be used during the 2005 fish passage season.
-The north shore entrances are made up of two downstream facing entrances and a side entrance into the

-Figure LGS-1 Little Goose Lock and Dam general site plan.
+Figure LGS-1 Little Goose Lock and Dam General Site Plan